This delicious onion bhaji recipe is a classic that is full of flavour, plenty of spices, and so simple and quick to make.

-This classic onion bhaji recipe makes 8-10 good-sized onion bhajis that are packed with Indian spices such as turmeric, garam masala, and ground cumin.
+Our classic onion bhaji recipe makes 8-10 good-sized onion bhajis that are packed with Indian spices such as turmeric, garam masala, and ground cumin.
 Cook these bhajis in a deep-frying pan for just 10 minutes until golden and crisp.
-At just 203 calories per bhaji, this homemade version is a much healthier option than a takeaway.
+Serve as a side dish or starter.

 - 6 level tbsp plain flour